ZipCPU/eth10g/README.md

   - [The CPU-based virtual packet FIFOs](rtl/net/cpunet.v) are integrated, but need further testing.

+  - This design uses an open source [DDR3 SDRAM memory controller](https://github.com/AngeloJacobo/DDR3_Controller).
+Integration has been fairly seamless.
+While I haven't (yet) measured its performance, I'm expecting close to a 2x speed improvement over the MIG.

 - Components not yet integrated include:

-  - The [DDR3 SDRAM memory controller](https://github.com/AngeloJacobo/DDR3_Controller) has been ported to the board, but isn't yet working.
-It's listed here as "not yet integrated" because the integration configuration (i.e. the AutoFPGA configuration file) hasn't yet been merged with the project.

   - [The SATA Controller](https://github.com/ZipCPU/wbsata).
 This component needs some more development time at present.

+  - While all of the network functionality exists and has been properly integrated, further software development work remains before the switch can be fully demonstrated.

 To track the project's status at a glance, you can check either the [bus blocks testing stoplight chart](doc/eth10g-busblocks.png), or the [10Gb Ethernet